mi-g/express-ads/README.md

 ## Express-ads admin interface integration

-By default, once express-ads is setup in your site, you can access the admin interface on `http://mysite.com/eas/admin`, however, since you site is likely to have its own admin user interface, you may want to integrate express-ads into it to keep a common look and feel.
+By default, once express-ads is setup in your site, you can access the admin interface on `http://mysite.com/eas/admin`, however, since your site is likely to have its own admin user interface, you may want to integrate express-ads into it to keep a common look and feel.

 The idea is to provide your own admin template and layout and insert it into your page: